Vladimir Guerrero: Anaheim Angels / Los Angeles Angels of Anaheim

-which led to Guerrero being voted the Gene Autry Trophy (Team MVP) by his teammates.
+which led to Guerrero being nominated for the Gene Autry Trophy (team's MVP) by his teammates.
 Making his fifth MLB All-Star game appearance in July, he led AL outfielders with 3,024,870 votes and was the first Angel outfielder to be a starter since Reggie Jackson in 1984.

-Guerrero continued his offensive dominance in September, earning American League Player of the Month after batting .371 with 24 runs scored, six doubles, a triple, 10 home runs and 23 RBI.
-Guerrero was clutch down the stretch.
-Over the final seven games of the season, his 10 runs, six home runs and 11 RBI helped the Angels overcome a 3-game deficit, which ultimately led to an American League West Division Crown.
+Guerrero continued his offensive dominance in September, earning American League Player of the Month after batting .371 with 24 runs scored, six doubles, a triple, 10 home runs and 23 RBIs.
+Over the final seven games of the season, his 10 runs, six home runs and 11 RBIs helped the Angels overcome a 3-game deficit, which ultimately led to an American League West Division Crown.

-Down the stretch of the 2004 MLB season, Guerrero was impressive.
-Mike Scioscia, the Angels manager, said that Guerrero "really carried us on his back" in the last month of the season, as the Angels overtook first place from the faltering Oakland Athletics who finished the season one game behind in the standings.
-Guerrero leading the Angels to their first Western Division title since 1986 (The Angels won the 2002 World Series as the American League Wild Card).
-These late-season heroics led to Guerrero being chosen as the second Angel to win the AL MVP in franchise history.
+In the 2004 MLB season, Mike Scioscia, the Angels' manager, said that Guerrero "really carried us on his back" in the last month of the season, as the team overtook first place from the faltering Oakland Athletics, who finished the season one game behind in the standings.
+Guerrero led the Angels to their first Western Division title since 1986.
+His late-season efforts led to Guerrero being chosen as the second Angel to win the AL MVP in franchise history.
 He finished with 354 points, 100 more than second-place finisher Gary Sheffield.

-In the opening best-of-5 round of the playoffs, the Angels were swept by the Boston Red Sox, and Guerrero had an odd batting line: just a .167 average, but six RBIs in three games.
-He would also have a grand slam in Game 3.
+In the opening best-of-5 round of the playoffs, the Angels were swept by the Boston Red Sox, and Guerrero had an odd batting line: a .167 with six RBIs in three games.
+He also had a grand slam in Game 3.

 Guerrero at bat vs. the Tampa Bay Devil Rays, August 28, 2005.

 The Angels won the Western Division again in 2005, with Guerrero batting .317 with 32 home runs and 108 RBIs in 520 at bats.
-Late in the season, Guerrero became the 12th player to hit his 300th home run before the age of 30 (along with Hank Aaron, Jimmie Foxx, Mickey Mantle, Eddie Mathews, Harmon Killebrew, Mel Ott, Frank Robinson, Alex Rodriguez, Ken Griffey Jr., Juan González, and Andruw Jones, who achieved the mark about the same time as Guerrero).
+Late in the season, Guerrero became the 12th player to hit his 300th home run before the age of 30 (along with Hank Aaron, Jimmie Foxx, Mickey Mantle, Eddie Mathews, Harmon Killebrew, Mel Ott, Frank Robinson, Alex Rodriguez, Ken Griffey Jr., Juan González, and Andruw Jones).